The first chapter in our very first text adventure game is Escape. Ready to make your daring escape?

 - Provide an interesting and entertaining narrative through which to explore and practice Chinese, thereby circumventing some of the boredom of typical learning materials.

 - Keep the text accessible by carefully writing all the text to target intermediate learners of Chinese.

 We have made a short video to introduce the game:

 How do I play?

 The game consists of a series of choices that allow you to direct how your character responds to each situation.

-As you make your way through the game, the "game conversation" will show descriptions of the scenes, describe the results of the actions you take, as well as show dialogs that occur in the game.
-Things you say or do are shown in green and appear towards the left, while things other characters say or do are shown in blue, and appear towards the right, kind of like a messaging app.
+As you make your way through the game, the “game conversation” will show descriptions of the scenes, describe the results of the actions you take, as well as show dialogs that occur in the game.
+Things you say or do are shown in green, while things other characters say or do are shown in blue.
+Descriptive text doesn’t have a color.
 Messages are presented one at a time so you can have time to read and digest each one.

 Some parts of the game have a more linear narrative structure, while other parts resemble small puzzles with somewhat complicated logic that needs to be worked out in order to get through.
 So be persistent and keep trying!